 Advanced Spoken English: Teaching and Presentation Skills (PDEV 79400)

-This course introduces students to teaching and presenting in university classrooms.
-Students will improve their spoken English through increased interactional awareness.
+This course, for both novice and experienced teachers, focuses on teaching and presenting in university classrooms.
+Students will improve their spoken English through increased interactional awareness and focused feedback on pronunciation and delivery.
 This course will prepare students to make informed choices about leading and facilitating classroom interaction, including consideration of the role of technology in teaching and presenting.

 Professor: Christine Jacknick